What is dopa-responsive dystonia (DRD)?

 For several important reasons, it is best to make a definitive diagnosis of DRD based on the results of important blood or spinal fluid tests, rather than just trying dopa therapy.

-To do this properly, patients with DRD will probably need the services of a multi-specialty facility such as the Children’s Hospital at Dartmouth (CHaD) or other academic medical center.
-Patients who seek services at CHaD receive the attention of not just one doctor, but a team of specialists from a range of disciplines, all focusing their attention and their training on the problem at hand.
+To do this properly, patients with DRD will probably need the services of a multi-specialty facility like ours, or another academic medical center.
+Patients who seek services here receive the attention of not just one doctor, but a team of specialists from a range of disciplines, all focusing their attention and their training on the problem at hand.

 Referrals for specialty care generally need to be made by your primary care provider or pediatrician.